obzva/data-engineering-zoomcamp/README.md

   - It seems like mixed use of pip and brew might cause some problems
   - Although I didn't set venv in this chapter, using venv surely will blow these problems all gone and make you happy
 - I excluded local database, `ny_taxi_postgres_data`, from git (see `.gitignore`)
+- Considered about using AWS instead of GCP, but decided to follow the course with GCP 'cause I think I don't wanna make this much harder